SPFCG/xenomai_kernel/README.md

     device_tree=bcm2710-rpi-3-b.dtb
 ```

-#### update: if you just rename the just installed file '/boot/zImage' to '/boot/kernel7'  then you don't need to edit /boot/config.txt because the bootscript on the raspberry pi finds out it is running on pi2 or pi3 and the automatically boots '/boot/kernel7'.
+#### Update: if you just rename the just installed file '/boot/zImage' to '/boot/kernel7'  then you don't need to edit /boot/config.txt because the bootscript on the raspberry pi finds out it is running on pi2 or pi3 and the automatically boots '/boot/kernel7'.
 ####Note: on pi0 or pi1 it boots '/boot/kernel' instead!

 ### At the end:
-[

 ```shell
 umount ${MOUNTPOINT}/boot ${MOUNTPOINT}/
 ```